oryaniv/Eldritch-Media-Slides/README.md

 ## License

+copyright (c) 2016 Or Yaniv. the Eldritch project

+Eldritch Media Slides is released under the MIT license.

 ---
 ** Important ** : please read the Documentation in the website first, it will give you a good start and explain all you need to know.